niklhut/GradingParser/README.md

 Then press `Enter` to confirm your input.

 The script will create a backup of the original file in the same directory as the original file, with the suffix `.original`.

+The script will then save the current progress in a temporary csv file (even if the input was an Excel file) with the same name as the original file, but the suffix `.tmp.csv`.
-The script will then overwrite the original file with the graded rows.

-Your progress will be saved into the initial file after every row.
+In the end the script will overwrite the original file with the graded rows.
+This will always be the same file and file type as the original file.

 If you quit the interactive viewer, you can resume your progress by running the script again with the same arguments, using the `--skip_graded` flag to skip already graded rows.

 To avoid corrupting the data file make sure to not use `Ctrl+C` to quit the interactive viewer, instead use the `q` command.